Rachel A Grayson: MSc; CTA; UKCP Registered Psychotherapist and Counsellor.

 Transactional Analysis uses integrative approaches in counselling and psychotherapy which means that elements of psychoanalytic, humanist and cognitive approaches are integrated into the work.
 This theory has been around for a long time - since the 1950's, it has been developed and modernised and is widely used for children and staff in schools, and adults in organisations and business, to provide solutions to better ways of working.
 There is much on the web about this fascinating and 'user friendly' theory, to limit its description to a couple of sentences here would do it an injustice!
 I am happy too, to suggest some reading, if you would find this and interesting introduction to our work together.

 "Why does this always happen to me"?

 I work 'relationally' within this model, which means to me, that amongst other things, our relationship is at the heart of our work together.
 I can provide a safe and potent space for you to share what it is you hold.
 I have witnessed time and again my clients gaining a huge sense of relief from sharing what they have been trying to deal with on their own, and their surprise at how used to opening up with me they become, once our relationship has developed.

 "Why do we treated each other like this"?

 Research exists which provides considerable evidence that a strong 'working alliance' is a reliable predictor of successful counselling or psychotherapy.
 This means that by working 'relationally', our relationship, is one of the most important aspects of or our work together.
 I have also posted further information on what is relational therapy on my website www.rachelgraysoncounselling.co.uk

 Training, qualifications & experience

-I am a member of, and abide by the following professional codes of ethics: UKCP; EATA & IARTA, FHT.
-This means I work within these professional (and legal) limits with the work and our relationship.
+I am a member of, and abide by the following professional codes of ethics: UKCP; EATA & IARTAThis means I work within these professional (and legal) limits with the work and our relationship.
 Accordingly I have regular clinical supervision, I have an advanced CRB, and I am fully insured.

 I have worked successfully with my clients with: